What is Project Management Cost?

 You can understand this concept better with an example.
 Let us consider that the total cost estimate for a project is $2 million.
 This project will run for three years.
 In this case, the Project Manager considers budgeting only for the first two quarters initially.
 He does it as budget allocation is a function of time.
 For this period, he estimates that it would cost around $35,000 with the help of WBS and some estimation methods discussed above.

-The good thing about budgeting is that it can function as a baseline cost of the project.
-Upon it, you can do ongoing measurement and judging of project cost performance.
+The good thing about budgeting is that it can function as a project's baseline cost.
+Based on it, you can measure and judge project cost performance on an ongoing basis.

 4. Cost Control:

 This step involves measuring cost differences from the baseline.
-The Project Manager does not stop with measuring but will take suitable actions like reducing the work scope, increasing the budget, etc. This step is an ongoing process and as a Project Manager, you should do it all through the project lifecycle.
+The Project Manager does not stop with measuring but will take suitable actions like reducing the work scope, increasing the budget, etc. This step is an ongoing process, and as a project manager, you should do it throughout the project lifecycle.
 The focus here is much on clear and timely reporting.

-Now, you know what is project cost managementand its importance.
-Even, you are aware of the process involved in doing it.
-You can now start planning things accordingly.
+Now that you understand project cost management and its importance, and you are aware of the process involved in doing it, you can start planning accordingly.

 Join the Discussion